scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

 Optimizing code
 =================

+.. sidebar:: Donald Knuth

+   *“Premature optimization is the root of all evil”*

 :author: Gaël Varoquaux

-.. topic:: Donald Knuth

-   *“Premature optimization is the root of all evil”*

 This chapter deals with strategies to make Python code go faster.